social-navigation-group/sbpd-dataset-pipeline/robot-action-annotation-tool/README.md

 ### Points to note:

-1. **Annotations should be saved using the [floppy disk] save icon (i.e. save project) option in the tool.**
-2. The annotations will be saved in a .json file with the same name as the corresponding video file.
+1. The annotations will be saved in a .json file with the same name as the corresponding video file.
 This saves some redundant information in the .json file, but will be handled by our parsing script.
-3. Loading too many (> 20) or large video files at once can cause the tool to hang, resulting in unsaved progress being lost.
+2. Loading too many (> 20) or large video files at once can cause the tool to hang, resulting in unsaved progress being lost.

 > **WARNING: all unsaved changes are lost on refreshing/reloading the browser window.**